WPSC-FM: Programming

-Brave New Radio broadcasts an Alternative Hip Hop format Monday through Friday, 9am to 7pm.
-Specialty programming and non-format shows air after 7pm during the week and all day Saturday and Sunday.
+Brave New Radio broadcasts an alternative hip hop format Monday through Friday, 9 am to 7 pm.
+Specialty programming and non-format shows air after 7 pm during the week and all day Saturday and Sunday.
 A comprehensive schedule can be found on the station's website.

 Accolades

 In 2015, WPSC-FM received their first nomination for the prestigious NAB Marconi Award for Non-commercial station of the year.
 After another nomination in 2017, WPSC-FM won the notable award in 2018.
 In 2021, WPSC-FM won their second Marconi Award for College Radio Station of the Year.
 In 2022, WPSC-FM became nominated for Best College Radio Station in the Nation (over 10,000 students enrolled) by the Intercollegiate Broadcasting System.
 This marks their tenth nomination after four wins for the category in 2012, 2013, 2017 and 2018.
 Other nominations in 2022 include Best Morning Show, Best Campus News Coverage, Best Program Director, Best Website and more.